 In 1991 I composed the soundtrack for a short film by Toronto director James Stewart.
 It was the first opportunity I had to collaborate in this medium, and my first experience composing music to time code.
 The film, which was without dialogue, featured two teenaged actors portraying young lovers cavorting through a late-night cityscape.
 My intention was to create a miniature tone poem reflecting the ambiguities of adolescent relationships and the energy of an urban environment.
 Stewart titled his film Prisoners of the Image Factory, and I kept the same title for my piece.

 The music was scored originally for piano, marimba, vibraphone, glockenspiel and steel pans.
 I created the soundtrack in a studio by overdubbing all of the parts myself.
-The score was expanded and reorchestrated during August 1992 in response to a request from Toronto’s Arraymusic for a short piece to feature the percussionists Beverly Johnston and Richard Sacks.
-This version, for vibraphone, marimba and piano, is published by Keyboard Percussion Publications.
-The recording is from my solo CD There is a Time, released in 1994.
+The score was expanded and reorchestrated during August 1992 in response to a request from Toronto’s Arraymusic for a piece to feature the percussionists Beverley Johnston and Rick Sacks.
+Prisoners of the Image Factory is included on the CD There is a Time, released in 1994.

 In 1994 I came upon an extended narrative poem by the Canadian writer and artist Sandra Meigs.
 The rather horrifying text, which describes a young mother accidentally dropping her baby into a river, is written in a straightforward manner with a repeated refrain, intensifying the imagery.
 I immediately imagined the words as lyrics, and felt a strange connection with broken-hearted songs typical of country-western music.
 Although I wasn’t interested in writing a song in that sense, I wanted to explore the theme and variations development suggested by the poem.
+The complete text can be viewed HERE.
 My composition, Cryin’ Time, is scored for soprano solo, vibraphone, marimba and piano, and is published by KPP.
 The recording was made in Toronto and features the Canadian soprano Barbara Hannigan, marimbist Christopher Norton, pianist Nikki Stoia, and me on vibes.
 It is included on Chris Norton’s CD titled Christopher Norton – Creston Concertino.